Knowledge Center

 What changes the timeline.

-- Construction quality.
+1. Construction quality.
 Wire gauge, steel temper, and foam density set the baseline.
 Higher-gauge tempered steel resists fatigue longer.
-This is the single biggest variable, and the hardest to see on a spec sheet.
+It is also the hardest thing to see on a spec sheet.

 How to estimate your mattress's real age.

 Forget the purchase date.
 Check the structure.
 Press firmly into the center third with the bed empty, then press into a corner you never sleep on.
 If the center gives noticeably more — sinks deeper, recovers slower — the support core is degrading, regardless of how many years it's been.
-A mattress that fails this test at year four isn't defective.
+A mattress that fails this test earlier than you expected isn't defective.
 It's behaving exactly as a uniformly built mattress behaves.
 The ten-year warranty may still be valid; the support is already gone.

 In short.